Pin Classes I: Growth Rates: Appendix

 {

 }

-In order to prove this we shall first make the observation that in each of the pairs listed the two pin words end in different letters.
-We shall call a collision a \emph{minimal collision} if all pin words in the tuple differ in their final letter.
-We shall first prove that the list above is a complete list of minimal collisions, and then deduce from this that there are no non-minimal collisions.
+In order to prove this we first make the observation that in each of the pairs listed the two pin words end in different letters.
+We call a collision a \emph{minimal collision} if no two pin words in the tuple have the same final letter.
+Our aim is firs to prove that the list above is a complete list of minimal collisions, and then deduce from this that there are no non-minimal collisions.

 \begin{thm}[Classification of Minimal Collisions]

 Any minimal collision of length $n \geq 6$ is one of the colliding pairs listed in the table above.

 \end{thm}